 Scout the Landscape

 If you can, attend a similar event before yours is scheduled to occur.
+Or search for videos from previous readings at that conference or library event.
 Watch how someone else does it and ask yourself what did and didn’t work.
-Sometimes that’s not possible, but in the way back when time, I went to several events at different women’s bookstores just to learn the boundaries.
-It helped me figure out what was appropriate.
+In the way back when time, I went to several events at different women’s bookstores just to learn the boundaries.
+It helped me watch a range of styles and suss what was appropriate in different settings.
+And it gave me a chance to think about my own skills and what I could or couldn’t do in a reading.

 Pick the Right Passage to Read